VOL. IV - CHAPTER 7

 Mary Jane Veness was baptised on 7 February 1859, at Wartling Parish Church, the daughter of Emily Veness.

-In 1861 and 1871 Mary was living with her mother Emily and grandparents Mary and James Billeness
+In 1861 and 1871 Mary was living with her mother Emily and grandparents Mary and James Billeness, firstly at Turnpike Road and later at Comphurst.

 Walter and Mary had six children: